 Admission and Application

 Ready to advance your career?
-At Elmhurst College, we try to make the graduate application process as simple—and friendly—as possible.
+At Elmhurst University, we try to make the graduate application process as simple—and friendly—as possible.